-GIS CHILD SAFETY and PROTECTION POLICY (updated June 2018)
+GIS CHILD SAFETY, PROTECTION, and PROCEDURE POLICY

 Grace International School (GIS) is an Associate Member of the Child Safety & Protection Network (CSPN).
 CSPN is a collaborative network of mission agencies, faith based NGOs, and international Christian Schools intentionally and strategically addressing the issues of child protection.